vrnsky/vrnsky.github.io/content/university/computer-networks/tutorial-2.md

 | 1 | 1 | 1 | 1 |
 | 0 | 1 | 0 | 1 |
 | 1 | 0 | 1 | 0 |

+### Answer
+- Two columns have odd number of ones indicicatng errors in them.
+- However, due to the position of these errors, they can only be detected in columns.
+- There s lack of intersection between the row and columns.
+- Thus, the exact position of the bit error cannot cannot be determined and corrected.